ishine/SDS/testing.md

 - multiple informs in one user utterance (is that possible?)
     - i want a recipe that is {easy} and {fast} to cook
     - i want an {easy} recipe with {potatoes}

+### example dialogues

+1. i want to cook something with apples
+2. I found Potato apple roast, mango chutney, lentil sweet potato curry, prosciutto apple flatbread pizza.
+Which one do you want?
+3. I choose the first one.
+4. Okay, Potato apple roast then.
+Do you need more information on that recipe?